Home

 Tzu.
 Themewise, these numbers represent how evil each character

-is throught to be while in game terms the players are trying to
+is thought to be while in game terms the players are trying to

 maximize the number of points they collect.
 The deck contains